longlene/clx/README.md

 ## DESCRIPTION

+Goal: make funtoo/gentoo Linux a more developer-friendly platform

-This overlay stores some ebuilds for Common Lisp and Ruby developer and other interesting ebuilds.
+This overlay stores some ebuilds for Common Lisp, Ruby and Lua developer and other interesting ebuilds.

 some ebuilds are collected from the Internet and others are wrote by myself.

 ## INSTALLATION